-- 85. As regards the procedure of appointment and dismissal of the People's Advocate for Entrepreneurs' Rights, the Commission notes that in order to implement the Venice Commission's principle requiring a qualified majority for the election of the ombudsman, a constitutional amendment would be required.
+- 91. As regards the procedure of appointment and dismissal of the People's Advocate for Entrepreneurs' Rights, the Commission notes that in order to implement the Venice Commission's principle requiring a qualified majority for the election of the Ombudsman, a constitutional amendment would be required.
 Appointment criteria should also be provided for according to Principle 8 of the Venice Principles.
-With regard to the term of office envisaged by the draft amendments, the Commission congratulates the drafters for having provided for a duration in line with the Venice Principles. - 86.
-Regarding the incorporation of the People's Advocate for the Entrepreneurs' Rights into the People's Advocate Office, the Commission recalls that it must not bring adverse effects to the institution of the PA and PAC with regard to the core mission of the institution and its identity.
-If the choice of this integration is to be maintained, it is essential to define an internal last resort decision maker (preferably the PA), clear internal structural mechanisms to ensure a proper functioning while keeping in mind the essential unity of the institution.
-In addition, sufficient and appropriate budgetary guarantees and increases to ensure the functioning of the institution and the efficient processing of cases are indispensable. - 87.
-The Venice Commission recalls the need for genuine and wide-ranging public consultation and of accompanying measures that could enhance the protections of human rights. - 88.
-Finally, the Commission invites the legislator to take the opportunity of a possible revision of the People's Advocate law not only to implement the previous recommendations formulated in former opinions of the Venice Commission which are still valid but also to fully implement all Venice Principles. - 89.
+With regard to the term of office envisaged by the draft amendments, the Commission congratulates the drafters for having provided for a duration in line with the Venice Principles. - 92.
+Regarding the incorporation of the People's Advocate for the Entrepreneurs' Rights into the People's Advocate Office, the Commission recalls that it must not bring adverse effects to the institution of the People's Advocate and the Peoples' Advocate for Children with regard to the core mission of the institution and its identity.
+If the choice of this integration is maintained, it is essential to define an internal last resort decision maker (preferably the People's Advocate), clear internal structural mechanisms to ensure a proper functioning while keeping in mind the essential unity of the institution.
+In addition, sufficient and appropriate budgetary guarantees and increases to ensure the functioning of the institution and the efficient processing of cases are indispensable. - 93.
+The Venice Commission recalls the need for genuine and wide-ranging public consultation and of accompanying measures that could enhance the protection of human rights. - 94.
+Finally, the Commission invites the legislator to take the opportunity of a possible revision of the People's Advocate law not only to implement the outstanding recommendations formulated in previous opinions of the Venice Commission which are still valid, but also to fully implement all Venice Principles. - 95.
 The Venice Commission remains available for any further assistance.